indimail/indimail-virtualdomains/.github/INSTALL-indimail.md

 ##### STEP 9  ## svscan log Service ##################
 The command below creates a multilog process for logging output of svscan

-% sudo /usr/sbin/svctool --svscanlog --servicedir=/service
+% sudo svctool --svscanlog --servicedir=/service
 ```

 ```
 ###### STEP 10 ### Network Access for SMTP/IMAP/POP3 ####################
-Check your /etc/indimail/tcp.smtp file, /etc/indimail/tcp.imap file,
+Check your /etc/indimail/tcp.smtp file, /etc/indimail/tcp.imap file, /etc/indimail/tcp.pop3 file
-/etc/indimail/tcp.pop3 file
+(Replace /etc/indimail with /usr/local/etc/indimail on FreeBSD)

 This file should list all the static IP's of your machines you want to allow to relay out to the internet.

 For example: If you have a whole C class named 192.9.200.X either edit /etc/indimail/tcp.smtp file, or use the following to appened:

 % su
 # echo "192.9.200.:allow,RELAYCLIENT=\"\"" >> /etc/indimail/tcp.smtp